mRs-/Black-Friday-Deals/README.md

 ### 💰 [CompressX](https://compressx.app) - CompressX is a powerful offline media compression tool that can significantly reduce file sizes without compromising quality.
 30% OFF with code **BF**
 ### 💸 [Fileside](https://www.fileside.app/?ref=mRsbfd) - A modern multi-pane file manager with project-based workspaces.
 Get it for $9.99 instead of $29 during Black Friday week, Nov 25 - Dec 2.
 ### 💸 [Quick Notes: Email Me](https://www.emailmeapp.net) - The fastest way to record your thoughts.
 Capture your ideas & taks on-the-go.
 Available for iOS, iPadOS, macOS, watchOS & visionOS. - 50% OFF YEARLY Plan, Nov 29 - Dec 2.
+### 💰 [Lasso - Window Manager](https://thelasso.app) - Lasso is a powerful window manager for macOS that allows you to easily move and resize windows with your mouse or keybord.
+45% OFF with code **BLACKFRIDAY24**

 <p>&nbsp;</p>